wkentaro/labelme/README.md

 * Alt-right and alt-left to select next/prev boxes (super-useful for the case where multiple overlapping boxes are predicted for a single object, which is a time-consuming situation to resolve with the mouse)

-## TODO

-* My fine adjustment logic breaks down a little when boxes are near the edge of the canvas (nothing bad happens, fine adjustment just stops working), fix this

 ## Notes to self about how I set up my environment

 ### Setting up this repo